ysig/GraKeL/doc/user_manual/longer_introduction.rst

         10.0

     As we see a new value has been calculated because the default seed is now not used.
-If know a :code:`random_seed` is initialized inside the decorator and no parameter is given signifying a :code:`random_seed` to the :code:`kernel` argument then if the kernel has such parameter the default will be used.
+If know a :code:`random_seed` is initialized inside the generic wrapper and no parameter is given signifying a :code:`random_seed` to the :code:`kernel` argument then if the kernel has such parameter the default will be used.
 This is demonstrated in what follows

     .. code-block:: python